Skip to content

 Semester 1 · 27222 · Bachelor in Economics, Politics and Ethics · 7CP · DE

-The course Financial Markets & Institutions for EPE provides a basic understanding of how financial markets function and their role in the real economy.
-It covers key market segments such as bond and equity markets, the role of banks and central banks, and fundamental concepts like risk, return, and information asymmetries.
-The course aims to make the workings of the financial system understandable and to explore its institutional foundations.
+The Financial Markets & Institutions course for ÖPE provides a basic understanding of how financial markets work and their significance for the real economy.
+Key market segments such as the bond and stock markets, the role of banks and central banks and fundamental concepts such as risk, return and information asymmetries are covered.
+The aim of the course is to make economic relationships in the financial system understandable and to analyse their institutional framework conditions.

 Lecturers: Florian Kiesel